jradtilbrook/spell-check-buildkite-plugin/README.md

-# Spell Check Buildkite Plugin
+# Spell Check Buildkite Plugin test

 This is a plugin to check spelling of input files.